-Key Words: checkpoint blockade; molecular imaging; oncology; PET/CT he basic idea of cancer immunotherapy is to induce, potentiate, and revive antitumor responses originating from a patient's immune system.
-Depending on the number of mutations in cancer cells, immune cells are able to recognize and attack cancer cells.
-However, evasion of attack by the immune system is one of the hallmarks of cancer, leading to the development of tolerance (I).
-This process can be initiated by several mechanisms, including the upregulation of inhibitory immune checkpoint pathways, such as programmed cell death protein 1 (PD-1)/programmed deathligand 1 (PD-L1), or cytotoxic T-lymphocyte-associated protein 4 (CTLA-4) (2,3).
-T-cell effector function can be downregulated by these pathways, potentially leading to tumors that evade immune surveillance.
+The basic idea of cancer immunotherapy is to induce, potentiate, and revive anti-tumor responses originating from a patient's immune system.
+Depending on the amount of mutations in cancer cells, immune cells are able to recognize and attack cancer cells.
+However, evasion of attack by the immune system is one of the hallmarks of cancer, leading to the development of tolerance (1).
+This process can be initiated by several mechanisms, including the upregulation of inhibitory immune checkpoint pathways, such as the programmed cell death protein 1 (PD-1)/programmed death-ligand 1 (PD-L1) or cytotoxic T lymphocyte-associated protein 4 (CTLA-4) (2,3).
+T-cell effector function can be downregulated by these pathways, which may lead to tumors evading immune surveillance.
 Immune checkpoint inhibitors targeting one of these pathways inhibit these immune escape mechanisms and thereby reactivate the immune system to recognize and destroy the tumor cells.